treehouses/treehouses.github.io/pages/blog/20190729-rpiandtreehousesremote.md

 treehousesWifi would be your wifi name 0123456789 woud be your password

-To verify if your raspberry pi is connected to the internet, just type "treehouses internet" into your terminal.
+To verify if your raspberry pi is connected to the internet, just type `treehouses internet` into your terminal.
 If it returns true, it means your Raspberry Pi is connected.
 If it returns false, it means your Raspberry Pi is not connected to the internet.
 In that latter case, you should check the spelling of your WiFi name and corresponding password.

 ![treehouses internet](images/20190909-treehouses-internet.png)

 ### Setting up a bridge
-In your terminal, enter "treehouses bridge <your local wifi name> <the new name for your hotspot> [your wifi password] [(optional) your password for your new hotspot] "
+In your terminal, enter `treehouses bridge <your local wifi name> <the new name for your hotspot> [your wifi password] [(optional) your password for your new hotspot]`

 ![treehouses bridge](images/20190909-treehouses-bridge.png)

 treehousesWifi would be your local wifi name; treehousesBridge would be your hotspot name; 0123456789 woud be your wifi password; optionally ABCDEFGHIJ woud be your hotspot password

 After entering the command you will be asked to reboot.
-Just enter the command "reboot."
+Just enter the command `reboot`.
 This will disconnect your device.
 Wait a few moment for the device to boot up and connect like you did in Step 4.

 ![treehouses bridge disconnected](images/20190909-treehouses-bridge-disconnected.png)